The connection inspector is shown in the sidebar of the Network Monitor window. It can be opened in one of the following ways:

 - Rankings — This section contains top ranking statistics: the process with greatest amount of data transferred, domains with greatest amount of data transferred and countries with the greatest amount of connections.

-- Data Volume — Total amount of data sent and received.
+- Data Volume — Total amount of data sent and received within the displayed time period.
 When you click into the line, display toggles between total amounts and current data rates.

-- Process Information — File system path of the process and process owner.
+- Process Information — File system path of the process and name of the process owner.
 The owner is the user who started the process.